 I don't know a ton about them as an organization, but from everything I can find, they seem like they're doing really important work for people very much in need of protection.

-It's titled, The Report of the Constitution Project's Task Force on Detainee Treatment.
+It's titled The Report of the Constitution Project's Task Force on Detainee Treatment.

-This, again, is a report that was released by a non-profit advocacy group, but Steve is literally calling it an indictment.
+This, again, is a report that was released by a nonprofit advocacy group, but Steve is literally calling it an indictment.

 They just see a report on torture, decide to connect it to the bombing as a motive for the false flag, and it's off to the races.

-And I didn't choose page 9 randomly.
+And I didn't choose page nine randomly.

-This report was supported in part by grants from the Atlantic Philanthropies, the Open Society Foundation, Open Society Policy Center, Proteus Fund, Rockefeller Brothers Fund.
+Quote, this report was supported in part by grants from the Atlantic Philanthropies, the Open Society Foundation, Open Society Policy Center, Proteus Fund, Rockefeller Brothers Fund.

 This report was funded by grants from Soros and the Rockefellers.